 Budgets and Time Commitment

-You’re going to be working with 6-7 authors to help them with their articles (you can choose to work with fewer or more authors depending on your availability).
+You're going to be working with 6-7 authors to help them with their articles (you can choose to work with fewer or more authors depending on your availability).

 An article usually takes about two rounds of review until it's ready to go.
 All of this usually takes about 30 to 45 minutes of work for a small to a medium article and can take 60 minutes for larger writeups.